lerna-lite/lerna-lite/README.md

 - Automate the rolling of new Versions (`independent` or `fixed`) of all your workspace packages.
   - it will automatically Commit/Tag your new Version & create new GitHub/GitLab Release (when enabled).
-- Automate the creation of Changelogs for all your packages by reading all [Conventional Commits](https://www.conventionalcommits.org/) and a merged one in the project root.
+- Automate, when enabled, the creation of Changelogs for all your packages by reading all [Conventional Commits](https://www.conventionalcommits.org/) and a merged one in the project root.
-- Automate the repository Publishing of your new version for all your packages (NPM or other platforms).
+- Automate, when enabled, the repository Publishing of your new version for all your packages (NPM or other platforms).

 #### Other useful, **but optional**, commands